 These home loans must be used to purchase a primary residence and all borrowers must be first-time homeowners.
 Loans may be used to purchase or rate/term refinance a condominium or townhome.

 - State Availability: CO, IL, IA, KS, NE, SD, TX, WY

 First National Bank of Omaha (FNBO) offers its Physician’s Mortgage Loan program to medical doctors, dentists, veterinarians, Physician Assistants (PA), Nurse Practitioners (NP), and Certified Registered Nurse Anesthetists (CRNA).

 Borrowers must have a minimum credit score of 720 to qualify, but loans up to $850,000 don’t require a down payment.
 Loans up to $1.5 million can be secured with 5–10% down.

-You can choose a standard 30-year fixed-interest-rate mortgage or an adjustable-rate mortgage.
-FNBO is a particularly good option for medical professionals refinancing an existing property because it will cover appraisal costs.
+You can choose a standard 30-year fixed-interest-rate mortgage or a 15-year adjustable-rate mortgage.

 3. Evolve Bank & Trust

 - BBB Grade: B

 - D. Power Score: N/A